carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 ### Match two rasters

-Sometimes we need to match two rasters with different extents, resolutions, or CRS.
+Sometimes you need to match two rasters with different extents, resolutions, or CRS.
 The `reproject_match` function can be used for this purpose.
-We will demonstrate this by matching the cropped raster `visual_clip` with the Digital Elevation Model (DEM) of Rhodes Island `rhodes_dem.tif`.
+We will demonstrate this by matching the cropped raster `visual_clip` with the Digital Elevation Model (DEM),`rhodes_dem.tif` of Rhodes.

 First, let's load the DEM: